LinaAzur/myBlog/content/notes/foundations-data/index.md

 -   Operations analyst—analyzes data to assess the performance of business operations and workflows

 "Being open to learning is one of  the most important qualities for a data analyst"

+# Ask questions to make Data-Driven Decisions

+### Structured thinking
+The process of recognizing the current problem or situation, organizing available information, revealing gaps and opportunities, and identifying the options.

+The modules
+1. Ask Effective questions
+2. Make data-driven decisions
+3. More spreadsheets basics
+4. Always remember the stakeholder

+## Step 1: Ask

+It’s impossible to solve a problem if you don’t know what it is.
+These are some things to consider:

+-   Define the problem you’re trying to solve

+-   Make sure you fully understand the stakeholder’s expectations

+-   Focus on the actual problem and avoid any distractions

+-   Collaborate with stakeholders and keep an open line of communication

+-   Take a step back and see the whole situation in context

+### Questions to ask yourself in this step:

+1. What are my stakeholders saying their problems are?

+2. Now that I’ve identified the issues, how can I help the stakeholders resolve their questions?
+## Step 2: Prepare

+You will decide what data you need to collect in order to answer your questions and how to organize it so that it is useful.
+You might use your business task to decide:

+-   What metrics to measure

+-   Locate data in your database

+-   Create security measures to protect that data

+### Questions to ask yourself in this step:

+1. What do I need to figure out how to solve this problem?

+2. What research do I need to do?
+## Step 3: Process

+Clean data is the best data and you will need to clean up your data to get rid of any possible errors, inaccuracies, or inconsistencies.
+This might mean:

+-   Using spreadsheet functions to find incorrectly entered data

+-   Using SQL functions to check for extra spaces

+-   Removing repeated entries

+-   Checking as much as possible for bias in the data

+### Questions to ask yourself in this step:

+1. What data errors or inaccuracies might get in my way of getting the best possible answer to the problem I am trying to solve?

+2. How can I clean my data so the information I have is more consistent?
+## Step 4: Analyze

+You will want to think analytically about your data.
+At this stage, you might sort and format your data to make it easier to:

+-   Perform calculations

+-   Combine data from multiple sources

+-   Create tables with your results

+### Questions to ask yourself in this step:

+1. What story is my data telling me?

+2. How will my data help me solve this problem?

+3. Who needs my company’s product or service?
+What type of person is most likely to use it?

+## Step 5: Share

+Everyone shares their results differently so be sure to summarize your results with clear and enticing visuals of your analysis using data via tools like graphs or dashboards.
+This is your chance to show the stakeholders you have solved their problem and how you got there.
+Sharing will certainly help your team:

+-   Make better decisions

+-   Make more informed decisions

+-   Lead to stronger outcomes

+-   Successfully communicate your findings

+### Questions to ask yourself in this step:

+1. How can I make what I present to the stakeholders engaging and easy to understand?

+2. What would help me understand this if I were the listener?
+## Step 6: Act

+Now it’s time to act on your data.
+You will take everything you have learned from your data analysis and put it to use.
+This could mean providing your stakeholders with recommendations based on your findings so they can make data-driven decisions.

+### Questions to ask yourself in this step:

+1. How can I use the feedback I received during the share phase (step 5) to actually meet the stakeholder’s needs and expectations?

+These six steps can help you to break the data analysis process into smaller, manageable parts, which is called **structured thinking**.
+This process involves four basic activities:

+1. Recognizing the current problem or situation

+2. Organizing available information

+3. Revealing gaps and opportunities

+4. Identifying your options

+### Types of problems
+#### Making predictions
+Using data to make an informed decision about how things may be in the future
+#### Categorizing things
+Assigning information to different groups or clusters based on common features
+#### Spotting something unusual
+Identifying data that is different from the norm
+#### Identifying themes
+Grouping categorized information into broader concepts
+#### Discovering connections
+Finding similar challenges faced by different entities and combining data and insights to address them
+#### Finding patterns
+Using historical data to understand what happened in the past and is therefore likely to happen again

+### **Making predictions**

+A company that wants to know the best advertising method to bring in new customers is an example of a problem requiring analysts to make predictions.
+Analysts with data on location, type of media, and number of new customers acquired as a result of past ads can't guarantee future results, but they can help predict the best placement of advertising to reach the target audience.

+### **Categorizing things**

+An example of a problem requiring analysts to categorize things is a company's goal to improve customer satisfaction.
+Analysts might classify customer service calls based on certain keywords or scores.
+This could help identify top-performing customer service representatives or help correlate certain actions taken with higher customer satisfaction scores.

+### **Spotting something unusual**

+A company that sells smart watches that help people monitor their health would be interested in designing their software to spot something unusual.
+Analysts who have analyzed aggregated health data can help product developers determine the right algorithms to spot and set off alarms when certain data doesn't trend normally.

+### **Identifying themes**

+User experience (UX) designers might rely on analysts to analyze user interaction data.
+Similar to problems that require analysts to categorize things, usability improvement projects might require analysts to identify themes to help prioritize the right product features for improvement.
+Themes are most often used to help researchers explore certain aspects of data.
+In a user study, user beliefs, practices, and needs are examples of themes.

+By now you might be wondering if there is a difference between categorizing things and identifying themes.
+The best way to think about it is: categorizing things involves assigning items to categories; identifying themes takes those categories a step further by grouping them into broader themes.

+### **Discovering connections**

+A third-party logistics company working with another company to get shipments delivered to customers on time is a problem requiring analysts to discover connections.
+By analyzing the wait times at shipping hubs, analysts can determine the appropriate schedule changes to increase the number of on-time deliveries.

+### **Finding patterns**

+Minimizing downtime caused by machine failure is an example of a problem requiring analysts to find patterns in data.
+For example, by analyzing maintenance data, they might discover that most failures happen if regular maintenance is delayed by more than a 15-day window.